AviasNelan/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+The generic return function is reaching outside itself to grab the name parameter of personalDice.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+The name dan stays the same because dansroll() is always passing the value "dan" into the name parameter.
+The roll can change based off of the random numbers between 1 and 6.

 c.
 What is the lexical scope of `newRoll`?

+newRoll only exists within the scope of the return function.
+The const variable cannot be used outside of the return function.
+The results of that roll are logged when executing dan or zoes roll.

 ### Task 3 - Stretch Goals